msanand/msanand.github.io/_posts/2014-08-15-hello-blog.md

 My criteria:

 * Minimal
-* Reponsive
+* Responsive
 * Quick set-up
 * Hassle-free templating
 * Sufficient control over layouting
 * Quick and easy publishing and hosting
 * More focus on content, less on styling
-* Write content like writing code
+* Write content like code

 There were some obvious 'go to' blog sites like [Wordpress][wordpress] and [Blogger][blogger].
 But I wanted to keep away from those, as I knew they didn't meet some of my criteria.

 I was curious about some of the new blogging platforms like [Ghost][ghost], [Medium][medium], [Svtle][svtle], etc. They looked nice, simple and had a clear focus on content.
 Their USP, compared to the traditional blogging platforms, was content discovery.
 But somehow they looked more like magazine articles to me, than blogs - which can be good or bad, depending on one's perspective.
 Anyway, I started comparing these new platforms to analyze the pros/cons, when I accidently bumped into a few bloggers talking about moving their blogs to '[Github Pages][github-pages]' and why they did so.